psychemedia/ou-tm351/tm351_builder_unversioned/docs/tm351_ami.md

 ![](images/TM351Web.png)

 On port **35180** at that URL you should be able to see the Jupyter notebook server.
+This may take a minute or two for the server to start up.
 Log in with the password: `tm351`.

 ![](images/JupyterAuth.png)

 On port **35181** at that URL you should be able to reach the Open Refine server once you have got through an authentication layer.
-Log in with the username `tm351` and no password.
+The Open Refine server may take wo or hree minutes to start up. during which time you will get an *nginx* `HTTP 502 error (bad gateway)`.
+WHen he service is running, log in with the username `tm351` and no password.

 ![](images/openrefineAuth.png)